Andrettin/Wyrmsun/readme.txt

 - Borders being shown on water is now optional (off by default).
 - If the preferences file cannot be parsed, then the default values for the preferences are used, instead of the game exiting.

+* Quests
+- Fixed issue which caused the initial dialogue to not trigger properly for the Mead of Wisdom legacy quest.

 * Status Effects
 - The duration of harmful status effect is now reduced semi-randomly depending on the levels of the caster and the target (if both are organic units).